MakeSchool-Tutorials/Swift-Enums/P0-Enums/content.md

 Today we are going to discuss a second very useful value type - `enum`.
 Very similar to structs, enums in Swift are a *lot* more powerful than in Objective-C.

-We will start this article by taking a look how enums work in Objective-C. Then we'll move to Swift, first looking at basics use cases, then we will dive into some exciting examples of leveraging enums in Swift.
+We will start this article by taking a look how enums work in Objective-C. Then we'll move to Swift, first looking at basics use cases, then diving into some exciting examples of leveraging enums in Swift.

 ##Enums in Objetive-C

-Enums in Objetive-C are pretty simple, here's an example:
+Enums in Objetive-C are just a collection of different constants.
+Most frequently enums are used to model a set of different types.
+For example we can use enums to model the type of users in an application:

     typedef NS_ENUM(NSInteger, UserType) {
         UserTypeRegular,